dorianclay/blokboi/README.md

 ## What makes this game?
 blokboi is mostly intended as just a sandbox.
 This is useful for testing the strategic learning of artificial intelligence.

-> in a world with limited rules, your only purpose in life is to move blocks around as you're told.
+> in a scene with limited rules, your only purpose in life is to move blocks around as you're told.

 ![blokboi sketch](img/blokboi.png)